AjaXsb/contact-list-rest-api/README.md

 A user needs to be logged in to do anything; there is no public access to anything.

+Token Authorization is used to authorize users.
+After loggin in, the user is returned with a token key which the user has to provide while accessing the apis.

 ## API Functions:

 ### Search